FeliciaBrisc/Planar-Coastlines-0...360-for-ParaView/README.md

 of any dataset included in the ParaView project.

-The coastlines were generated with GMT in two versions: without rivers and with rivers, each version at low, high, intermediate and full resolution.
+The coastlines were generated with GMT in two versions: without rivers and with rivers, each version at low, intermediate and high resolution.

 The GMT poly files were converted to VTK with a modified version of Thorsten Becker's AWK script: gmtpoly2vtk.awk,